tongtongtot/scPerb/README.md

     torchvision==0.16.0
     tqdm==4.65.0
     wget==3.2
     ```

     or you can also use the following scripts:

     ```
     pip install -r requirements.txt
     ```

-- **I want to try the toy demo, can I run scPerb in one command line?**
+- **I want to try the PBMC demo, can I run scPerb in one command line?**
     You can use the following commands:

     ```